|Alma Mater:||Sam Houston|

-Clint Blinka is entering his fourth year with the SHSU Track & Field program coaching the jumping events, pole vault and multi-events.
+Clint Blinka is entering his sixth year with the SHSU Track and Field program coaching the jumping events, pole vault and multi-events.

-During Coach Blinka’s time at SHSU, he has guided athletes to 3 USA National Championships appearances, 1 Pan American Games appearance, 1 USA Thorpe Cup appearance, 3 NCAA D1 All-Americans, 3 NCAA D1 National Championship qualifiers, 10 NCAA D1 West Preliminary qualifiers, 11 Southland Conference Champions, 7 Southland Conference Runner-Ups, 10 All-Southland Conference performers and 44 Southland Conference point scoring performances.
+During Coach Blinka’s time at SHSU, he has guided athletes to 3 USA National Championships appearances, 5 USA Jr. National appearances, 1 Pan American Games appearance, 1 USA Thorpe Cup appearance, 3 NCAA D1 All-Americans, 3 NCAA D1 National Championship qualifiers, 15 NCAA D1 West Preliminary qualifiers, 14 Southland Conference Champions, 11 Southland Conference Runner-Ups, 12 All-Southland Conference performers and 89 Southland Conference point scoring performances.

 Clint was also an NCAA Academic All-American, NCAA Mid-West Regional qualifier in the pole vault and a member of many student-athlete organizations.
 He ended his career with personal records of 5.05m (16' 6.75") in the pole vault and 6,787 points in the decathlon and still remains as one of the top 10 all-time performers at SHSU in the pole vault, decathlon and javelin throw.